cterdam/dotfiles/README.md

   - This should also install Python3, Jupyter, among [other packages](https://docs.anaconda.com/anaconda/packages/pkg-docs/).

-  - Note: Switching to miniforge instead.
-Use brew to install
+  - Alternatively, for better compatibility for M1 Mac packages, use miniforge instead.
+    - To do this, after installing homebrew (in a later section), run `brew install miniforge`.
-  - and install black and autopep8
+    - Miniforge also comes with significantly less packages, so you need to manually install black and autopep8 with conda.

 - Install [Java](https://www.oracle.com/java/technologies/downloads/).